Isabelo de los Reyes: Philippine Independent Church

+Albeit an anti-friar, de los Reyes was a very religious person.
 De los Reyes was involved with the secular Filipino clergy as early as 1899, when he became a part of negotiations with the Holy See.
 On January 22, 1899, de los Reyes, representing the "Committee of Paris", visited the Papal Nuncio Giuseppe Francica-Nava de Bontifè in Madrid to convey the Aguinaldo government's desire for the Holy See to send a delegate to look into the conditions of the Philippines.
 However, de los Reyes discerned that the Holy See was more inclined to listen to the Spanish friars.
 De los Reyes wrote in Filipinas Ante Europa:

 Enough of Rome!
 Let us now form without vacillation our own congregation, a Filipino Church, conserving all that is good in the Roman Church and eliminating all the deceptions which the diabolical astuteness of the cunning Romanists had introduced to corrupt the moral purity and sacredness of the doctrines of Christ...

-On his return to the Philippines in 1901, de los Reyes campaigned for the establishment of a Filipino Church.
-On August 3, 1902, with the help of Pascual H. Poblete and members of the UOD, the Iglesia Filipina Independiente (Philippine Independent Church) was formed, with Gregorio Aglipay, an excommunicated priest from the Roman Catholic Church, as its proposed head.
+On his return to the Philippines in 1901, de los Reyes campaigned for the establishment of a Filipino Church independent from the authority of the Roman Catholic Church.
+On August 3, 1902, with the help of Pascual H. Poblete and other members of the UOD, the Iglesia Filipina Independiente (Philippine Independent Church or also known as the Aglipayan Church) was formed, with Gregorio Aglipay, an excommunicated priest from the Roman Catholic Church, as its proposed head (albeit in absentia).
 At the time, Aglipay was in talks with the Protestants and the Jesuits to prevent a schism, though neither of these events bore fruit.
 Aglipay initially dissociated himself from the schism, before realizing the futility of staying outside it.
-In September 1902, he accepted de los Reyes' offer of the position of Obispo Maximo (Supreme Bishop) and consecrated some bishops for the new church.
+In September 1902, he accepted de los Reyes' offer for the position of Obispo Maximo (Supreme Bishop) and subsequently got consecrated to episcopacy and in turn, also consecrated some other bishops for the new church.